-A: Medical scribes observe and document patient histories, examinations, procedures, reassessments, consultations, and other aspects of the patient’s care in the electronic health record as they are being performed by the provider.
+A: Medical scribes observe and document in real-time patient histories, examinations, procedures, reassessments, consultations, and other aspects of the patient’s care in the electronic health record.
 Scribes can also search for recent pertinent information regarding specialty or emergency room visits, lab results, and radiology results to make it more accessible for the provider.

 Q: Are there things a scribe cannot do?

-A: Medical scribes are prohibited from interviewing patients, examining patients, assisting with any medical procedures, physically assisting patients (e.g., ambulation), serving as a translator, making medical decisions, making independent observations of the patient, and signing orders.
+A: Medical scribes are not licensed healthcare providers and are prohibited from interviewing patients, examining patients, assisting with medical procedures, physically assisting patients (e.g., ambulation), serving as a translator, making medical decisions, making independent observations of the patient, and signing orders.

 Q: What do I need to do to prepare for having a scribe?

 A: Check into any local policies for your clinic and hospital regarding non-employees.
 Your scribe will need a computer, a physical space to type, and access to your EHR.
 You will also want to think about the logistics of having a scribe in patient rooms.
 Will they be sitting on a stool and have a table to type?
 Will there be a laptop cart for them to use?

 Q: Will it be difficult to adapt to using a scribe?
 I’ve always done my notes my way and I’m very particular about how they are written.

 A: We will work with you directly to ensure that you and your scribe will work efficiently as a team.
 A Clinical Scribes representative will sit down with you and go over your typical patient population, logistics of your work day and work style, and your specific charting preferences.
 We may ask for additional information to use in training your scribe, including, but not limited to, a list of the most common visit types, common diagnoses, and any EHR templates you use.
 We will then train your new scribe to know your preferences well.

 A: Yes, Clinical Scribes recruits, hires, trains, and schedules scribes for your practice.